zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 	limit width so 4k displays don't look weird
 Class Pages:
     Add content to other pages.
-(Currently only Barbarian, Bard, Cleric, Druid, and Fighter are populated) Spells Page:
+(Currently only Barbarian, Bard, Cleric, Druid, and Fighter are populated) Add divs around class specific h5's
+    no hideable  description on PC
+Race Page:
+    no hideable  description on PC
+Spells Page:
     Add rest of spells.
 Feats Page: